Indians Spring Training

 Notes about the seating

-The Indians dugout is on the first base side.
+The Guardians dugout is on the first base side.
 To make sure you're on the Cleveland side of the stadium, buy your tickets in sections 112-123.

 The Reds dugout is on the third base side.
 To make sure you're on the Cincinnati side of the stadium, buy your tickets in sections 101-111.